-In 2017, the Company assessed goodwill impairment for its segments by performing a qualitative assessment.
+In 2018, the Company assessed goodwill impairment for its segments by performing a qualitative assessment.
 No impairment of goodwill was indicated as the Company concluded that it was more likely than not that the fair value of its reporting units exceeded its carrying amount.
-In addition, there have been no significant events or circumstances affecting the valuation of goodwill subsequent to the impairment testing performed in the fourth quarter of the year ended December 31, 2017.
-The changes to the carrying value of goodwill from January 1, 2016 through December 31, 2017 are reflected below (in thousands):
+In addition, there have been no significant events or circumstances affecting the valuation of goodwill subsequent to the impairment testing performed in the fourth quarter of the year ended December 31, 2018.

-December 31, 2015 \$ 10,136

-Goodwill acquired through the acquisition of DTS (1) 372,827
+The changes to the carrying value of goodwill from January 1, 2017 through December 31, 2018 are reflected below (in thousands):

 December 31, 2016 \$ 382,963

-Purchase price adjustment related to the acquisition of DTS (2) 2,611 (2)
+Purchase price adjustment related to the acquisition of DTS 2,611

-December 31, 2017 \$ 385,574 (3)
+December 31, 2017 \$ 385,574

+Goodwill acquired through a business acquisition 210 (1)

+December 31, 2018 \$ 385,784 (2)

-- (1) For more information regarding these transactions, see Note 8 "Business Combinations," - (2) Represents the net impact to goodwill of all measurement adjustments, primarily relating to unbilled contracts receivable and to certain acquired tax attributes and related uncertain income tax positions.
-See Note 8 "Business Combinations." - (3) Of this amount, approximately \$377.9 million is allocated to the Company's Product Licensing reporting segment and approximately \$7.7 million is allocated to its Semiconductor and IP Licensing reporting segment.
+- (1) Related to the acquisition of an emerging technology company in May 2018. - (2) Of this amount, approximately \$378.1 million is allocated to the Company's Product Licensing reporting segment and approximately \$7.7 million is allocated to its Semiconductor and IP Licensing reporting segment.